History of the Pittsburgh Pirates: A new ballpark and continued struggles (2001–present)

 In 2001, the Pirates opened a new stadium, PNC Park, featuring a simple concept and strategic usage of the Pittsburgh skyline.

 General manager Dave Littlefield was installed July 13, 2001, midway through the 2001 season, and began overhauling the team to comply with owner Kevin McClatchy's dictum to drastically reduce the payroll.
 Enigmatic but talented third baseman Aramis Ramírez was traded to the Chicago Cubs in 2003 for a fairly minimal return under pressure to dump his $6 million salary for 2004, and he proceeded to become a star for the Cubs.
 Brian Giles was one of the National League's best hitters for several years, but he and his $9 million salary were also traded in 2003 to the San Diego Padres for youngsters Óliver Pérez, Jason Bay, and Cory Stewart.
 Pirate fans found this trade much more palatable in the short run, as Pérez led the majors in strikeouts per inning and Bay won the Rookie of the Year Award in 2004, while Giles put up a subpar season by his standards.
 After the 2004 season, Jason Kendall went to the Oakland Athletics in a cross-exchange of high-salary players.

 Illustrating the Pirates' rebuilding efforts, at the close of the 2005 season, the team fielded the youngest roster in baseball, with an average age of 26.6 years.
 During the course of the season, 14 players were called up from its Triple-A affiliate.
 On September 6, manager Lloyd McClendon was fired after 5 losing seasons.
 On October 11, Jim Tracy was hired as the new manager.
 The 2006 season got off to a slow start with the Pirates losing their first six games.
 The Bucs stood at an abysmal 30–60 mark by the time they hosted the All Star Game at PNC Park.
 During the second half of the season, however, the Pirates made a successful turnaround and finished the second half with a 37–35 record.
 This is the first time the Pirates have finished the second half of the season with a winning record since 1992.
 Third baseman Freddy Sanchez won the National League batting title for the 2006 season with an average of .344.

 The 2007 season was a year of transition for the Pirates.
-Robert Nutting replaced McClatchy as majority owner, becoming the sixth majority owner in Pirates history.
+Bob Nutting replaced McClatchy as majority owner, becoming the sixth majority owner in Pirates history.
 On July 6, 2007, Kevin McClatchy announced he was stepping down as the Pirates CEO at the end of the 2007 season.
 On September 7, 2007, Nutting fired general manager Dave Littlefield.